-Number of input/output phases: Single-phase regulators are suitable for single-phase power supplies and load equipment, whereas three-phase regulators are suitable for three-phase power supplies and load equipment.
+●Electrical System Requirements: Single-phase regulators are suitable for applications with single-phase power systems, while three-phase regulators are designed for three-phase power systems.